ChristianaRazafindrasoa/silicon-valley-trail/README.md

-# 🌉 Bay Area Trail
+# 🌉 Silicon Valley Trail

-A Java-based simulation game inspired by *The Oregon Trail*, where players navigate from San Jose to San Francisco while managing resources, making strategic decisions, and surviving the challenges of modern exploration.
+A Java-based simulation game inspired by The Oregon Trail.
+Players navigate from San Jose to San Francisco while managing resources, making strategic decisions, and surviving the challenges of modern exploration.

 Players must manage the following resources:
 - **💰 Cash**